bighelmet7/allianz/README.md

 oc get ns allianz # here should be our namespace.
 ```

-Or just do it with the CLI
+Or it can be done using the CLI

 ```bash
 oc create ns allianz